stratosphereips/StratosphereTestingFramework/README.md

 ### TODO
+- When deleting a dataset, not all the group of models are deleted
 - Put a limit to markov_models: amount of flows, or amount of time or maybe a specific string of letters that should be looked up.
 - Notes are not being stored.
 At least when working with labels.
 - When deleting a label, delete its note too.